Roasted Branzino Recipe

 This post may contain affiliate links.
 See my disclosure policy.

-This roasted whole branzino recipe cooks in under 20 minutes and yields flaky and tender fish every time.
-It’s packed with fresh, Mediterranean flavors.
+My roasted whole branzino recipe cooks in under 20 minutes and yields flaky, tender fish every time.
+Packed with fresh Mediterranean flavors the entire family will love, it’s quick to prep and perfect for weeknight dinners.
+Check out the step-by-step video below.

 roasted branzino with cherry tomatoes and sliced lemons.

 A whole roasted branzino may look impressive, but it’s effortless to make and tastes delicious.
+I’ve cooked this Mediterranean Sea bass countless times, and it never fails to wow guests.
 I’m going to show you how to cook a whole fish (yes, skin and all!).

-Branzino can be cooked in various ways, but my favorite is when it’s oven-baked until the skin is crispy.
-The fish has a delicate flaky texture, so I amp up the flavor with some simple Mediterranean spices that take it to the next level.
+Branzino can be cooked in various ways (we also love grilled branzino), but my favorite is when it’s oven-baked until the skin is crispy.
+The fish has a delicate, flaky texture, so I amp up the flavor with some simple Mediterranean spices that take it to the next level.
 It’s healthy, cooks in under 20 minutes, and is perfect to feed a crowd.

 What is branzino?